 - Garden Hose Pressure Regulator – $20

 This is a rough approximation of the bare essentials for roof cleaning.
 Knowing that most people are not familiar with what is required for proper moss removal, we did not bother including the costs of specialized hose pressure regulators or the specialized chemicals that are designed to properly eliminate roof moss.
 Why?
 Because adding more variables would have priced this DIY solution the same as the average roof moss remediation.
 This also does not account for the amount of time it would take for you to manually set the ladder, sweep off debris, apply the detergent, wait for it to settle, rinse the roof, and brush off every little nook and cranny on your roof.
-Timing of Moss Removal is also very important.
+The timing of Moss Removal is also very important.
 The perfect time to clean moss is usually just before fall rain.
 However, using laundry detergent instead of specialized chemicals to deep-clean your roof won’t do much.
 Instead, the moss will simply find its way back onto your roof.

 What Laundry Detergent Really Does to Roof Moss

 Top 3 Alternatives to Removing Roof Moss with Laundry Detergent

 A Special Note to DIYers:

 *If you’re adamant about using laundry detergent to help remove roof moss, we stress the importance of looking to the list of the bare essentials and obtaining all the necessary equipment.
 We here at Roof Life encourage further research as well.
 With over 37 years of experience, safety is of utmost importance to us.
 So please, practice caution and well-thought-out discretion before attempting to do this yourself.*

 White Distilled Vinegar: